mrd0x/secblog/src/pages/whoami/index.md

 A Cyber Security specialist and a privacy enthusiast.<!-- end -->

-I've always been in the habit of creating personal notes and I decided to begin sharing them in hopes of:
+I've always been in the habit of creating personal notes and I decided to start sharing them in hopes of:

 1. Providing <i>potentially</i> useful techniques that may assist others during penetration tests/red team engagements
 2. Explaining complex concepts in a simplified and causal way